How to buy an apartment in Montenegro

 6. The country should soon become a member of the European Union.
 If you get a residence permit and subsequently apply for permanent residence, you can become a full citizen of Europe.

 7. In large and resort towns of Montenegro, infrastructure and transport are well developed.
-Educational, medical, banking institutions work, etc. You can move to this country with the whole family, get a job, give children an education.
+Educational, medical, banking institutions work, etc. You can move to this country with the whole family, get a job, and give your children an education.

 8. There are a lot of useful and natural farm products in the country, which you can always buy at the nearest market.